 The large floor-to-ceiling windows let in a ton of natural lighting and afford great views of the Macau skyline and resort grounds.
 This really is an impressive view day or night.

-The enclosed bathroom are beautiful with a large sink, soaking tub and a walk-in shower.
+The enclosed bathroom is beautiful with a large sink, soaking tub and a walk-in shower.
 The rainfall showerheads have the most amazing pressure.
 It literally feels like you’re standing underneath a waterfall.
 And the large window into the room can be electronically controlled for privacy.

 Aromatherapy Associates bath and body products, shave kits and dental hygiene kits are provided for your use.